 Here at the Center for Career and Professional Development our goal is to prepare

-your son or daughter for life after graduation.
-We have a multitude of services designed
+your student for life after graduation.
+We have a multitude of services designed to

 Some services we have include professional workshops that educate and develop professional

 skills, meetings with career counselors, and assistance in creating resumes and cover